railwayapp/docs/src/pages/reference/public-api.md

 https://api.railway.app/graphql/v2
 ```

-Our API supports introspection so you should be able to use any popular tools like Postman or Insomnia to query our schema.
+The Railway API supports introspection so you should be able to use popular tools like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) to query the schema.

 ## Authentication

-To use our API, you will need an API token.
+To use the API, you will need an API token.
 You can create one by visiting the [tokens page](https://railway.app/account/tokens) in your account settings.
 There are two types of tokens you can create.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1667386744/docs/new-token-form_rhrbw8.png"
 alt="New token form"